How does depression influence relationships?

 This can lead to burnout and sometimes even resentment towards the person they’re trying to help.

-• Dependency and guilt: A person with psychological difficulties might feel guilty for relying so much on their partner or loved ones for support, which can make one feel worthless or ashamed.
+A person with psychological difficulties might feel guilty for relying so much on their partner or loved ones for support, which can make them feel worthless or ashamed.

 On the other hand, the partner might feel guilty if they ever take time for themselves or decide to set boundaries.